Cutleast/SSE-Auto-Translator/README.md

 - SSE-LD will remain online for the time being, but don't expect any major updates or changes other than some bug fixes.
 - As soon as SSE-AT supports extraction of non-plugin files from translations, SSE-LD will be completely discontinued and the GitHub repo will be archived (but stay public).

+#### What languages are supported?

+- Every language that is supported by the game and Nexus Mods is supported by SSE-AT.
+- Other languages may work or may not.
+Support is not provided for those.

 # Contributing

 ## 1. Feedback (Suggestions/Issues)